Volunteer in Cambodia with Children at the Community Programme

 The projects in our Cambodia Community Programme receive no state funding.
 But through volunteer support, private donations and grants, the project continues working with some of the poorest children in the world, their families and their communities, setting them up for a bright future with a long term vision.

-Volunteer in Cambodia to make a huge difference at this project where you will work with the permanent project staff helping with a variety of activities to suit your skills and experience.
-Volunteers bring much needed extra pairs of hands and can introduce new enthusiasm, energy and ideas into every day of your stay.
+Volunteer in Cambodia to make a huge difference at this project.
+You will work with the permanent project staff helping with a variety of activities to suit your skills and experience.
+Volunteers bring much needed extra pairs of hands and can introduce new enthusiasm, energy and ideas.

 Learn more about the Cambodia Volunteer Programme